(Psittacus erithacus erithacus)

-We have one African grey parrot, Minnow, born in 1995.
-He came here to the Zoo in 1998.
-African greys are well known for their ability to mimic sounds and words, and Minnow is no exception.
-Minnow is quite the personality and a big favorite with Zoo staff — he has even learned to mimic some of their voices.
+The Zoo is home to one African grey parrot named Minnow.
+He was born in 1995 and came to the Zoo in 1998.
+African grey parrots are well known for their ability to mimic sounds and words, and Minnow is no exception.
+Minnow is a part of the program animal collection.

 The African grey is not considered endangered, but is considered threatened by the Convention on International Trade in Endangered Species (CITES).
 Unfortunately, the African grey parrot has become popular in the pet trade due to its attractive colors and unbelievable talent to mimic sounds and words.
 It is in the top three most commonly traded birds.
 Due to such a large demand, baby greys are stolen from the wild to supply the demand.
 The U.S. Wild Bird Act forbids the commercial import of any bird listed by CITES which includes most parrots — endangered or threatened.